 “It’s got to create an emotional response.
 I want to feel awe.
 I want to feel surprise.
 I want to feel joy, anticipation, or admiration for that piece of content in order for it to be considered 10x.”

-How it relates to angle: Humanising a story and telling it from the eyes of the beholder creates a more emotional connection between content and audience.
+How it relates to your story’s angle: Humanising a story and telling it from the eyes of the beholder creates a more emotional connection between content and audience.

 The idea of creating an emotional bond with the audience hits the very core of content marketing.